Rehab when sober?

-When you seek help from a professional alcohol and drug rehabilitation program, the first stage of your recovery begins, the start of treatment.
+If you started in a residential treatment program, you'll now move on to the ongoing counseling or follow-up phase of your rehabilitation program on an outpatient basis.
+Ashish Bhatt, MD, talks about aftercare, the importance of a TEAM, and why it's key to receive treatment once rehabilitation is complete.
+When you seek help from a professional alcohol and drug rehabilitation program, the first stage of your recovery begins - the start of treatment.
 The maintenance abstinence rehabilitation phase will begin approximately three months after starting your rehabilitation program and will last until you are approximately five years old clean and sober, at which point follow-up counseling will generally end.

 After completing detoxification and inpatient rehabilitation, a recovering person will return to normal life.
-The important thing to remember is that you don't have to be high or drunk to enjoy life after rehabilitation.

-This study also found that 33 of the 100 patients who went to residential rehabilitation remained sober after three months and 14 patients after one year.
+It's important to remember that you don't have to be high or drunk to enjoy life after rehabilitation.
+Studies have found that 33 out of 100 patients who went to residential rehabilitation remained sober after three months and 14 patients after one year.
 While it's difficult to find specific statistics on rehabilitation success rates, many studies show that certain approaches are effective for different addictions.
 Once you've committed to continuing treatment for your substance abuse problem, you'll enter the second stage of rehabilitation, known as early abstinence.
+The key to achieving lasting sobriety is to stay committed to your recovery plan and continue with follow-up counseling and support groups.

 Cecilia Fukunaga